Capparis spinosa var. inermis

 This shrub with arching stems grows to three feet tall.
-It produces an abundance of small flower buds on first year branches from May to October that are used before they open.
-Each has a peppery mustard flavor and is used for sauces, meat dishes or pasta.
-If left unpicked these buds form large scented pinkish white flowers with long lavender colored stamens that open each morning and close in the afternoon.
+It produces an abundance of small flower buds on first-year branches from May to October that are harvested before they open, and brined using salt and herbs.
+Each brined bud has a peppery, mustard flavor and can be used for sauces, meat dishes or pastas.
+If left unpicked these buds form large, scented, pinkish-white flowers with long lavender-colored stamens that open each morning and close in the afternoon.

 Hardy outside only to 18º F, the plant is often grown in a pot in colder climates and brought in when weather gets cold.
 From the Mediterranean region; it likes hot weather and dry soils.
 Overwatering can kill the plant.
 Hardy to USDA Zones 8.
 Self fertile.